Gangwon

 Bicycle Path

-The Gangwon Bicycle Path (동해안자전거길 (강원); map) follows the shoreline of Gangwon Province (강원도; map) on Korea’s East Coast Route.
+The Gangwon (East Coast) Bicycle Path (동해안자전거길 (강원); map) traces the coastline of Gangwon State, covering the northern half of Korea’s East Coast Route.

 Samcheok City